elifesciences/elife-continuum-documentation/file_naming_spec.md

 number when there is a change to the originally submitted manuscript.

-We propose that the publishing system should prepare files to send to the Drupal layer, with the anticipated version number applied to the file names, and on a successful publihsing event that version of the article bundle is archived with the appropriate version number.
+We propose that the publishing system should prepare files to send to the Drupal layer, with the anticipated version number applied to the file names, and on a successful publishing event that version of the article bundle is archived with the appropriate version number.

-In this process revision numbers get stripped from the public version of the article, as we do not want to expose revision numbers.

 As examples, we might have the following situations: